Tulips In London: When And Where To See Them In And Around The Capital

 Tulips in the Dutch Garden in Holland Park, Kensington

 There are plenty of pavements carving up the tulip gardens, so you can wander among them and get ever so close for snapping photos.
-Plenty of benches around the edge too, if you fancy packing a picnic and enjoying lunch with a tulip view.
+Plenty of benches around the edge too, if you fancy packing a picnic and enjoying lunch surrounded by tulips.

 Tulip displays at Ham House and Garden

-The tulips at National Trust-managed Ham House and Gardens take two forms — formally-planted in the Kitchen Garden, where they mingle among daffodils, lavender and fruit trees; and a more casual style at The Plats, the lawns right outside the house.
+The tulips at National Trust-managed Ham House and Gardens take two forms — formally-planted in the Kitchen Garden, where they mingle among daffodils, lavender and fruit trees; and a more casual style at the Plats, the lawns just outside the house.
 Here, 500,000 bulbs spanning crocus, muscari and tulip varieties carpet the ground each spring.

-Other, smaller parks around London which usually have their own tulip displays include The Rookery in Streatham, and Peckham Rye Park in Peckham (which is also an excellent wisteria spot).
+Other, smaller parks around London which usually have their own tulip displays include the Rookery in Streatham, and Peckham Rye Park in Peckham.

 Tulip fields and farms close to London